 - ANT 301 The Ethnographer's Craft (offered in spring terms)

-Students interested in anthropological ways of knowing and in learning ethnographic methods, but are unable to major in Anthropology, are encouraged to take courses offered by the department on a broad range of topics, as well as methods courses, such as The Ethnographer's Craft (ANT 301), Ethnography for Research and Design (ANT 302), and Datafication in Ethnography (ANT 456).
+Students interested in anthropological ways of knowing and in learning ethnographic methods, but are unable to major in Anthropology, are encouraged to take courses offered by the department on a broad range of topics, as well as methods courses, such as Ethnography for Research and Design (ANT 302) and Datafication in Ethnography (ANT 456).
 All students are welcome to consult Anthropology faculty about their research interests.
 The VizE Lab for Ethnographic Data Visualization may be especially helpful.